dkirby-ms/devtools/README.md

 Misc tools to make dev easier for me

 # Usage

-* On new WSL2 Ubuntu install run
+* In a bash shell run the following:

   ```shell
   sudo ./bootstrap-docker-wsl2.sh